 Considering the relative low light intensity in the growth chamber could lead to the stomatal closure, we further conducted a pot experiment in the greenhouse with natural light to exclude the influence of low light.
 As expected, the results showed consistency with the chamber experiment (Fig. 1).
 All plants were severely impaired due to the rapid loss of water, during the 10-d drought duration (Supplemental Fig. S3; Fig. 3A).
-After rewatering for 7 d, we observed the higher survival rate in ZmUBl{pro}:ZmGLK1 and ZmUBl{pro}:ZmG2 rice plants (Fig. 3B), as well as the significantly higher RWC of leaves than WT either during the drought or the recovery stage (Fig. 3C).
-Moreover, we monitored the dynamics of photosynthesis rate and stomatal conductance throughout the duration of drought, and that ZmUBl{pro}:ZmGLK1 and ZmUBl{pro}:ZmG2 rice plants performed higher photosynthesis rate and stomatal conductance under sufficient water condition.
+After rewatering for 7 d, we observed the higher survival rate in : and : rice plants (Fig. 3B), as well as the significantly higher and : rice plants performed higher photosynthesis rate and stomatal conductance under sufficient water condition.
 Nevertheless, the photosynthesis rate and stomatal conductance of all plants were generally declined as the